Frequently Asked Questions

 The Index initiative is convened, funded, and overseen by the Foundation for a Smoke-Free World.
 The Foundation is responsible for overall strategic direction and governance in line with its bylaws and strategic plan.

 Euromonitor International is responsible for Index process design, research and analysis, and reporting.
 The Index Advisory Panel provides independent, non-technical insight and non-binding advice on the evolution of the index with regard to its value as a tool to assist stakeholders in monitoring, evaluating, and incentivizing tobacco company behavior, including actions that demonstrate commitment to credible pathways and relative progress toward tobacco harm reduction.
+The Technical Committee provides advice and insight to guide the development of the Index methodology in the areas of metrics and assessment criteria, determination of weightings at the indicator, sub-category, and category levels, and technical consistency with stated goals.

 The Panel operates independently from the Foundation and without any industry involvement.
 It serves strictly in an advisory capacity.
 As such, it does not have any formal decision-making authority other than adopting positions and making recommendations.
 Authority on program implementation matters addressed by the Panel remains with the Foundation and the Index development team.
 At the end of each Index (two-year) cycle, the Panel shall deliver a statement for publication on the Index website.